frida/frida-website/_i18n/en/_posts/2017-08-15-frida-10-4-released.markdown

 Let's take a look at an example on x86:

 {% highlight js %}
-var getLivesLeft = Module.findExportByName('game-engine.so',
+const getLivesLeft = Module.getExportByName('game-engine.so',
     'get_lives_left');
-var maxPatchSize = 64; // Do not write out of bounds, may be
+const maxPatchSize = 64; // Do not write out of bounds, may be
                          // a temporary buffer!
-Memory.patchCode(getLivesLeft, maxPatchSize, function (code) {
+Memory.patchCode(getLivesLeft, maxPatchSize, code => {
-  var cw = new X86Writer(code, { pc: getLivesLeft });
+  const cw = new X86Writer(code, { pc: getLivesLeft });
   cw.putMovRegU32('eax', 9999);
   cw.putRet();
   cw.flush();